 - Two community hospital Emergency Department experiences at two busy suburban hospitals.

-- Affiliation with Cincinnati Children’s Hospital Medical Center main campus, as well as their suburban community campus, seeing in combination approximately 66,500 ED visits per year.
+- Affiliation with Cincinnati Children’s Hospital Medical Center main campus, as well as their suburban Liberty community campus, seeing in combination over 90,000 ED visits per year.

-- Pre-hospital Care base station and paramedic training coordinated by the Department of Emergency Medicine at University of Cincinnati.
+- Pre-hospital medical control and EMS oversight coordinated by the Department of Emergency Medicine at University of Cincinnati.
 ACGME-accredited Fellowship training also available in Emergency Medical Services.

-- Air Care Aeromedical Program which makes over 1400 flights per year with 36 hours of resident flight physician coverage.
+- Air Care Aeromedical Program which makes over 1400 flights per year with 40% scene flights and 36 hours of daily resident flight physician coverage.